-- Though habitat loss is a contributor to the decline in rhino population, poaching is also a major factor.
-It is estimated that 3 rhino are killed every day.
+- Though habitat loss is a contributor to the decline in the rhino population, poaching is also a major factor.
+It is estimated that 3 rhinos are killed every day.

-- A rhino’s eyesight is quite poor, however, their sense of hearing and smell are very strong.
+- A rhino’s eyesight is quite poor, however, their sense of hearing and smell is very strong.